Before we get started.

 Once you get to the switch, the treasure appears.
 You then have to navigate the seaweed again to get to it.
 It isn’t a hard level, but I like the change of pace.
 Needing a different strategy than before, it takes Water Bug in a different direction.
 The level feels fast, plays well, and I just like the overall feel of it.
 Underneath, it is just a mix of an array with a few logic checks.
 But still, a great little change of pace.

 I probably like this board the most because it was my first real creative board.
-Until now, most of the game mechanics were things I had done in previous games.
+Until now, most of the game mechanics were things I had done before.
 It takes some of the code of Board 3, which is just a refined scrolling and dodging game, and makes it something more.
-There are perhaps better boards in Water Bug, but this one will always be mine.
+There are perhaps better boards in Water Bug, but this one will always be my favorite.

 Board 6 is one I don’t like at all.
 In this case, the asterisk is white and just moves around.
 The intent is to play a game of tag with your enemy.
 Go touch it and run!
 But, remember that random part I told you about, the enemy might move with you and game over.
 The fact that there are no lives, means that this can be a very frustrating board if you die here.
 This is why I think I should have either added lives, or at least let you replay a level.